akkeris/region-api/README.md

 * SITES_PUBLIC_INTERNAL=(see ingress format)
 * SITES_PUBLIC_EXTERNAL=(see ingress format)
 * SITES_PRIVATE_INTERNAL=(see ingress format)
 * ISTIO_DOWNPAGE - The maintenance page to use, this should be the service host for an app in akkeris.
-Defaults to `akkeris404.akkeris-system.svc.cluster.local`.
+Defaults to `akkeris404.akkeris-system.svc.cluster.local`

 **Broker Settings**

 * SERVICES - A comma delimited list of urls for open service brokers to use e.g., (https://user:pass@hostname/,https://:token@hostname/)
-* RABBITMQ_BROKER_URL - todo, get brokers to register with alamo-api, otherwise this is the host of the broker
+* RABBITMQ_BROKER_URL - this is the host of the broker
-* MONGODB_BROKER_URL - todo, get brokers to register with alamo-api, otherwise this is the host of the broker
+* MONGODB_BROKER_URL - this is the host of the broker
 * INFLUXDB_URL - The influx DB url to retrieve http metrics and other custom app data
 * PROMETHEUS_URL - The prometheus DB url to retrieve metrics pod data for apps
 * INFLUXDB_BROKER_URL - influx database broker